Development workers

 Progressio development workers come from all over the world.
 Some come from Europe or North America.
 But more than half are themselves from the global South – be it Bangladesh or Bolivia, Malawi or Mexico, Ethiopia or Ecuador…

 So they bring a real understanding of the challenges facing people in developing countries; and what is needed to overcome them.
-And they in turn go back to their own country enriched by the experience, with enhanced skills to tackle poverty and injustice at home and abroad now and in the future.
+And they go back to their own country enriched by the experience, with enhanced skills to tackle poverty and injustice at home and abroad, now and in the future.

 Transferring skills and knowledge

-The key role of our development workers is to transfer their skills and knowledge to our partner organisations to help them achieve real, ongoing practical change for their communities.They work alongside local people, empowering them to find solutions to the problems they face.
+The key role of our development workers is to transfer their skills and knowledge to our partner organisations.
+Together with the partner organisations, they work alongside local people, supporting them to find solutions to the problems they face.

 Bringing lasting change